Make-up

 Make-up was due to be performed at Brighton, Manchester, Buxton and Edinburgh Fringe Festivals in 2020.
 Needless to say, most of these did not happen, but that was not the end of the story.
 Thanks to the Highlands and Islands Touring Network we were able to make a 15 minute short film version of the play.
 It was seen by The Marsh Theatre in San Francisco and we were invited to perform the full play online for their International Solo Festival in October 2020.
 That same month, the show finally had it's first performance in front of a live audience at CornerHOUSE, Surbiton ahead of a four day run at Sweet Werks, Brighton for the boutique style 2020 Brighton Fringe.
 A recording of the show was also part of Melbourne Digital Fringe in November 2020.

 In 2021, Make-up returned to Brighton Fringe at Rialto Theatre, and was also performed at Under The Fringe, for Buxton Festival Fringe.
 We then did a short tour of Scotland in October thanks to support from Creative Scotland and North East Arts Touring that helped to fund shows at Burgh Hall, Fersands and Fountain Community Project, and Bennachie Leisure Centre.
-And with theatres opening up in 2022, Make-up is coming to even more stages.
-We've continued touring Scotland with shows at Eden Court, Inverness and Craignish Village Hall, Ardfern, and we've got more dates in Scotland and England lined up for the summer, as you'll see at the top of this page!
+And with theatres opening up in 2022, Make-up came to even more stages, with shows at Eden Court, Inverness, Craignish Village Hall, Ardfern, and Rockfield Centre, Oban as well as festival performances in Edinburgh, Buxton, Manchester and Aberdeen.
+The long journey of Make-up continued in 2023 including a hometown performance at Lichfield Garrick before the curtain was brought down on the show, at least for now, in Applecross in June.

 In 2021, Make-up returned to Brighton Fringe at Rialto Theatre, and was also performed at Under The Fringe, for Buxton Festival Fringe.
 We then did a short tour of Scotland in October thanks to support from Creative Scotland and North East Arts Touring that helped to fund shows at Burgh Hall, Fersands and Fountain Community Project, and Bennachie Leisure Centre.
-And with theatres opening up in 2022, Make-up is coming to even more stages.
-We've continued touring Scotland with shows at Eden Court, Inverness and Craignish Village Hall, Ardfern, and we've got more dates in Scotland and England lined up for the summer, as you'll see at the top of this page!
+And with theatres opening up in 2022, Make-up came to even more stages, with shows at Eden Court, Inverness, Craignish Village Hall, Ardfern, and Rockfield Centre, Oban as well as festival performances in Edinburgh, Buxton, Manchester and Aberdeen.
+The long journey of Make-up continued in 2023 including a hometown performance at Lichfield Garrick before the curtain was brought down on the show, at least for now, in Applecross in June.

 Thanks to...